 - The aim is to use the damaging action of gentamicin on the sensorineural epithelium and labyrinthine cells to reduce vertigo, while preserving hearing (although there may be a risk of sensorineural hearing loss).

-- Recent studies suggest that endolymphatic surgery is superior in terms of preserving hearing loss and relieving vertigo.
+- Studies suggest that endolymphatic surgery is superior in terms of preserving hearing loss and relieving vertigo.

 - Local steroid injection - this is transtympanic or intratympanic dexamethasone injection.